amurill9/College-Projects/1984-Themed-Reader/README.md

 	-b   Not use move-to-front (Run normally)

 - Type into STDIN the words that you want to check
-- A message from the program will explain your word usage
+- A message from the program will explain your word usage, hopefully you only used words that conform to our government policies.
+We don't want to send you to JoyCamp but Big Brother will do so if needed.
-- Use "make clean" to remove excecutables and object files

-	* For some reason I couldn't have "make infer" work.
-(I will go to office hours to discuss this issue)